Project-READ-Literacy-Network/prln-website/content/about/about-us/facts/faq-literacy/question6.md

 weight = 60
 +++

 LBS programs are offered on a full-time and/or part-time basis.
-You can study at home using the Online Learning programs found in the Directory of Programs.
+Find out more in our [Directory of Programs](programs-and-services/directory-of-programs).